Soultrace vs 16Personalities: Two Approaches to Personality

 16Personalities uses a fixed questionnaire—everyone answers the same ~60 questions in the same order.
 Your response to question 10 doesn't change what question 11 will be.

 Soultrace uses adaptive question selection.
-After each answer, the system calculates information gain for every remaining question:
+After each answer, the system calculates information gain across 8 latent psychological traits:

-The next question is whichever will reduce uncertainty most given your answers so far.
+Plus a coverage bonus ensuring all traits receive measurement.
+The next question is whichever will reduce trait uncertainty most.
 Two users with different early responses see different question sequences.

 Categories vs Distributions